small-tech/site.js/README.md

 ## Build and test from source

-Site.js is built using and supports the latest Node.js LTS (currently version 10.16.0; after October 22nd, 2019, we are scheduled to move to Node 12 LTS when it becomes the active branch).
+Site.js is built using and supports Node.js LTS (currently version 12.16.2).

+The build is created using Nexe and our own pre-built Nexe base Node.js binaries hosted on SiteJS.org.
+Please make sure that the version of your Node.js runtime matches the currently supported version stated above to ensure that the correct Nexe binary build is downloaded and used by the build script.

 ### Install the source and run tests